downforacross/downforacross.com/src/components/ModernArt/README.md

 Todo list:

 need to have
-1. [half] double auction (need to add validation, need to support case where everyone passes)
+1. [done] double auction
 2. [done] fixed price (ui to set price + backend)
 3. [done] deal art cards for real
 4. [done] distribute money for acquired art after a round ends
 5. [done] change your player name, change icon
 6. [done] change "current auction" photo
 7. [done] one offer auction should end itself but currently if the last player skips then the auction does not end. also, do not need to show `end auction`. also, there's also a bug where player 1 bids x, player 2 bids x - 1 and wins.
+8. hidden auction: fix bid handling. right now, last bidder wins
+9. double auction: [done] ending a round w/ a double doesn't work, need to support case where everyone passes, do not allow players to try to play two doubles, enforce that both cards are same color, other validation
+10. is bid = 0 allowed?
+11: fixed price: force auctioneer to buy painting if everyone else refuses

 nice to have
 1. maybe a way to view the full painting